Places of interest in Salvador — A comprehensive guide

 Teatro Castro Alves em Salvador BA

-Castro Alves Theatre, Salvador, Bahia
+Castro Alves Theatre in Salvador, Bahia

-Location: Ladeira da Fonte, s/n, Campo Grande.
+Location: Ladeira da Fonte, no number, Campo Grande.

-8. Pillory
+8. Pelourinho

-9. Church of Saint Francis
+9. Church of St Francis

-Largo de São Francisco, Pelourinho, Salvador.
+Location: Largo de São Francisco, Pelourinho.

 Igreja de São Francisco em Salvador BA

-São Francisco Church in Salvador, Bahia
+Church of São Francisco in Salvador, Bahia

 10. Barra Lighthouse